ovh/docs/pages/cloud/nutanix/30-software-gateway-replacement/guide.en-gb.md

 The OVHgateway uses two network cards by default:

 - One on VLAN 0 (base) connected to the internet with an additional OVHcloud IP address.
-- One on VLAN 1 (infra) connected to the local administration network with in this example a range of IP addresses in 192.168.10.0/24.
+- One on VLAN 1 (infra) connected to the local administration network with a range of IP addresses, in this example in 192.168.10.0/24.

 In our guide, we will replace this gateway with the network operating system **pfSense Community edition** without software support.